 Free software vs Open Source

 The terms "free software" and "open source" are often used interchangeably to describe the same thing but they do not actually describe the same concept.

 "Open source" can simply mean that the source-code is available for study.
-It does not mean that it is legal to redistribute binaries or modified copies of the source.
+It does not necessarily mean that it is legal to redistribute binaries or modified copies of the source.
 "Open source" software can be free software or be licensed under a number of restrictive licenses.

 As Olivier Cleynen points out in the lecture Overtaking Proprietary Software Without Writing Code: Using the term "Free software" makes it clear that people's freedom is at stake.